pa-nik/re-imagining-access/docs/index.md

 python -m pip install git+https://github.com/openai/whisper.git
 ```

 At this point, it should be possible to test Whisper transcription capabilities on the command line with an audio file, such as the 1-minute clip from Keith Haring's lecture included in this repository.
-The command below specifies the medium-size Whisper model to be used for transcription:
+The command below specifies the medium-size Whisper model to be used for transcription with the (optional) `--model` flag:

 ```
-whisper haring_1min.wav --model medium
+whisper haring_1min.mp3 --model medium
 ```